What would you do if you had to flee your house?

 We rely on our phones A LOT but they are not immortal and your trusty mobile could be lost or broken in the rush.

-And also at the very front of your Important Documents Folder, should reside an Evacuation List pointing you to other important items which are not documents, and may be scattered through the house for reasons of regular access.
+At the very front of your Important Documents Folder, should reside an Evacuation List pointing you to other important items.
 The evacuation list might include:

 – Devices and chargers